-A Global Positioning System, GPS (also termed Global Navigation Satellite System, GNSS) is a set of satellites that transmit data to permit a GPS receiver to determine its geographical position.
-Currently there are three operating or pending systems – GPS (USA), GLONASS and Galileo.
+A Global Positioning System, GPS (formally termed Global Navigation Satellite System, GNSS) is a set of satellites that transmit data to permit a GPS receiver to determine its geographical position.
+Currently there are three international operating systems – GPS (USA), GLONASS and Galileo.
 Provided a GPS receiver has a clear view of the sky it is effective anywhere on the earth's surface at any time.

 Handheld GPS receivers have the facilities to manage waypoints and tracks.
 Some GPS receivers have the ability to display maps.

 Waypoint: A waypoint (also known as point of interest, POI) is a recorded location.
 A waypoint can be recorded in a GPS receiver by